ahmetaa/zemberek-nlp/README.md

 Zemberek-NLP
 ============

 Here is the the new home of the Zemberek project.
-Zemberek-NLP is a Natural Language Processing library.
-Some modules are specifically developed for Turkish language.
+Zemberek-NLP is a Natural Language Processing library that provides basic NLP tools for processing Turkish text.

-Latest version is 0.9.2 (April 7th 2016)
+Latest version is 0.9.3 (November 22nd 2016)

 ## FAQ